qwc-services/qwc-services.github.io/src/topics/Printing.md

 A QGIS layer marked as `printLayer` will be filtered out from the QWC2 layer tree, and hence will not be displayed in QWC2.
 This approach allows i.e. using a WMTS background layer in the web client for higher performance, and using a WMS background layer when printing for higher quality/resolution.

-The second option is to use WMS background layers, which are automatically printed a external layers.
+The second option is to use WMS background layers, which are automatically printed as external layers.

 ## User labels <a name="user-labels"></a>